 Our top sights, highlights and exclusive tips

-The first thing you’ll notice when you land in Santiago de Chile are the Andes Mountains on one side and the Chilean Coastal Range to the west, both of which flank the city.
-Your time in Santiago could begin with Cerro San Cristóbal—the best view from above of this metropolis—or in the Bohemian neighborhood of Bellavista, once home to the Nobel poet, Pablo Neruda, now alive with quirky art and diverse eateries not found elsewhere in the city.
-But it should end at the Plaza de Armas, the perfect place to enjoy street performances and local bites.
+The first thing you’ll notice during your Santiago vacation are the Andes Mountains on one side and the Chilean Coastal Range to the west, both of which flank the city.
+Your Santiago trip could begin with Cerro San Cristóbal—the best view from above of this metropolis—or in the Bohemian neighborhood of Bellavista, once home to the Nobel poet, Pablo Neruda, now alive with quirky art and diverse eateries not found elsewhere in the city.
+Your Santiago tour should end at the Plaza de Armas, the perfect place to enjoy street performances and local bites.

 Plaza de Armas